Rephonic

 Rahul Damania

-Co-host and pediatric ICU physician with ties to Cleveland Clinic Children's Hospital; frequently covers critical care topics and case discussions.
+Co-host and pediatric ICU physician with experience at Cleveland Clinic Children's Hospital.

 Reviews